Should Buyer Do A Pre-Closing Walkthrough?

 We see people say Buyer walkthrough, walk through and Buyer walk thru… No matter how you spell it, the answer is still the same.
 Just do it.

-Our current residential real estate purchase contract is pretty clear on when and why a buyer would want to do a walkthrough.
+Our current residential real estate purchase contract is pretty clear on why a buyer would want to do a walkthrough.

 Section 6l lines 298-301 of the current Arizona residential real estate resale purchase contract states the following: